kflak/primemover/README.md

 SuperCollider code for the sound score of the contemporary dance performance Prime Mover by Norwegian/Estonian choreographer duo Külli Roosna and Kenneth Flak.
 The evening-length performance will premiere in Bærum Kulturhus in October 2018.

 ## Dependencies
-SC3-plugins
+- SC3-plugins
-JPVerb
+- JPVerb
-CuePlayer.quark
+- CuePlayer.quark
-pydoncli.py (for Minibees)
+- pydoncli.py (for Minibees)
+- ddwPatterns.quark

 ## Sensors